 Measurements of neuroplasticity performed before and after the exercises using TMS suggest that the most profound changes occur following 20 minutes of HIIT or 25 minutes of continuous moderate aerobic exercise.

-What’s more, the research team also found that the stress hormone cortisol acts like a major mediating factor between aerobic exercise and changes in neuroplasticity.
+What’s more, the research team also found that the stress hormone cortisol acts as a major mediating factor between aerobic exercise and changes in neuroplasticity.
 High levels of cortisol in the blood can block neuroplastic responses, the researchers reported in the Journal of Science and Medicine in Sport.
 Changing the tempo during HIIT sessions seems to allow cortisol levels to return to baseline levels, they added.